pettazz/flying-jekyll/README.md

 6. Once completed successfully, verify that you can see your changes on your site (either fly.io dev hostname or your custom domain)

 #### Using Secrets
-The workflow and Dockerfile are configured to pass any Secrets from the GitHub settings into the build context as environment variables, and interpolate those values into `_config.yml`.
-For example, if you set a repository secret called `MY_COOL_API_KEY`, you will be able to reference `$MY_COOL_API_KEY` in your settings so as to not expose this key by checking it into the repository.
+The workflow and Dockerfile are configured to pass any Secrets from the GitHub settings into the build context as environment variables, and interpolate those values into `_config.yml` and `nginx.conf`.
+For example, if you set a repository secret called `MY_COOL_API_KEY`, you will be able to reference `${MY_COOL_API_KEY}` in your settings so as to not expose this key by checking it into the repository.

-1. In `_config.yml`, replace whatever sensitive value you are trying to hide with a variable name, i.e.:
+1. In `_config.yml` or `nginx.conf`, replace whatever sensitive value you are trying to hide with a variable name, i.e.:

   Before: